flatcar-archive/flatcar-docs/os/booting-on-vagrant.md

 ### Cloud-config

-This cloud-config starts etcd and fleet when the machine is booted:
+This cloud-config starts etcd when the machine is booted:

 ```cloud-config
 #cloud-config